lmangani/duckdb-extension-clickhouse-sql/README.md

 ❌ ClickHouse is open core and _controlled by for-profit corporation._

 ✔ DuckDB embedded is fast, mature and elegantly integrated in many languages.<br>
-❌ ClickHouse chdb is experimental, unstable and _currently only supports Python_.
+❌ chdb is still experimental, unstable and _currently only supports Python_.

 <img src="https://github.com/user-attachments/assets/a17efd68-d2e1-42a7-8ab9-1ea4c2ff11e3" width=700 />